Smart Mirror: IoT Information Hub With A Built-in Alexa Application

 • The Mirror is connected with the AWS IoT platform as an IoT Thing.
 The interaction between them is carried out through the Device Shadow service, i.e. any device data is stored on a Device's Shadow as a reported state.
 IoT Core in the AWS console is used to manage devices, security certificates, policies, etc.

-• Voice control is enabled with a speaker, a microphone, and a built-in Alexa application.
+• Voice control is enabled with a speaker, a microphone, and a built-in app powered by the Alexa voice assistant.
 In turn, Alexa has a set of Skills for the management of Smart Mirror components, such as widget data and settings.
 Some Skills also work with AWS IoT Device Shadows.

 • Our Smart Mirror is capable of face identification.
 Using the OpenCV library, the Mirror takes a photo, crops detected faces and sends an identification request to our internal facial recognition service called Big Brother.
 All identified persons are stored in a Device Shadow reported state to be easily accessible from other modules such as Alexa Skills.